shuhei0916/shuhei0916/README.md

 --->
 ## Hi, I’m @shuhei0916

-- 🧑‍💻 I'm a backend engineer.
+- 🧑‍💻 I'm a frontend engineer.
 - 👀 I’m interested in Python, Test-Driven-Development(TDD), and AI.
 - 🌱 I’m currently learning javascript, C#,
 - 📫 How to reach me: